 Marijuana is a famous psychoactive drug and is usually what comes to mind when you hear someone say “cannabis.”
 This plant is controversial but its medical and recreational use is steadily increasing globally.
 Marijuana exists in two cannabis species: Cannabis sativa and Cannabis indica.

 Like hemp, marijuana is grown to have certain cannabinoid percentages.
 Where hemp growers prioritise CBD, marijuana growers usually focus on potent high THC strains.
 Keep in mind, marijuana is illegal in the UK and is considered a Class B drug.
-Only medical marijuana is legal, but its use is heavily monitored.
+Only medical marijuana is legal, which is heavily monitored.

 Hemp oil vs CBD oil: the similarities and differences